vbivigneshg/java-circleci/README.md

   command to do what we need.
 So here's what we need:

   1. Create a `circle.yml` file in your project root
-  2. Specify your Java version with
+  2. Specify your Java version with [one of the predefined constants](https://circleci.com/docs/environment#java)
   2. Create a *dependencies* element with a *pre* sub-element
   3. Add the `rsync` command to execute the overlay.